FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_publish_data.md

     </label>
 </div>

-You can define a speficic `Embargo period` of up to 36 months, after which the data will be made publicly available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+You can define a specific `Embargo period` of up to 36 months, after which the data will be made publicly available under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 After publishing by clicking on `PUBLISH`, the uploaded files cannot be altered.
 However, you can still edit the metadata fields.